NathanCustom Tailors

 The Honest Answer Nobody in This Industry Wants to Give You

-I have spent over a decade in the tailoring and textile industry, including 10 years living and working in the West.
+I am Jay.
+I have spent over a decade in the tailoring and textile world, including ten years living and working in the West, and I now work alongside the tailors in Hoi An, Vietnam.
 So when someone asks me, "How much does a custom suit cost?"
-I do not give them the polished marketing answer.
-I give them the real one.
+I do not give the polished marketing answer.
+I give the real one.

-Custom Suit Pricing in 2026: The Full Landscape
+What Custom Tailored Suits Cost in 2026: The Full Landscape

 Before we get into why prices vary so much, here is what you will actually pay across the major options available today.

 These are skilled professionals doing excellent work.
-Nobody is disputing that.
-The question is whether the price reflects the craft alone, or the rent on Madison Avenue, the marketing budget, and the layers of markup that come with operating a brick-and-mortar luxury business in a high-cost city.
+Nobody disputes that.
+The question is whether the price reflects the craft alone, or the rent on Madison Avenue, the marketing budget, and the layers of markup that come with running a brick-and-mortar luxury business in a high-cost city.

 Spoiler: it is mostly the latter.

-The online MTM wave brought prices down significantly by cutting out physical retail overhead.
+The online MTM wave brought prices down by cutting physical retail overhead -- but in 2026, that wave is receding.
+Tariffs and rising labor costs pushed the category up.
 Here are the major players and their current pricing:

 Black Lapel $499 $499 - $799 China / Asia Online only